Reynald Lemaître

 Reynald Lemaître (born 28 June 1983) is a French former professional footballer who played as a left-back.

 Career

-Lemaître was born in Chambray-lès-Tours, and spent most of his playing career with Stade Malherbe Caen.
+Lemaître was born in Chambray-lès-Tours, and spent three years at the INF Clairefontaine academy, between 1996 and 1999.

+He spent most of his playing career with Stade Malherbe Caen.
 He scored 18 goals in 188 league matches for the club.

 He left Caen to join AS Nancy, signing a three-year contract in 2009.

 Having been released by Nancy in summer 2012, Lemaître trialled at Ligue 2 side Guingamp before signing a six-month contract with the club.

 In January 2018, he joined Tahitian club A.S.
 Dragon.